Thresholds, valuations, and K-stability: Introduction

 Further, the numbers $\a(L)$ and $\d(L)$ are strictly positive and only depend on the numerical equivalence class of $L$.
 When $L$ is ample, the stronger inequality $\d(L)\ge\frac{n+1}{n}\a(L)$ holds. \end{thmA}

-We call $\d(L)$ the (adjoint) \emph{stability threshold}\footnote{The idea of the stability threshold $\d(L)$, with a slightly different definition, was suggested to the second author by R.~Berman~\cite{BermComm}.} of $L$.
+We call $\d(L)$ the \emph{stability threshold}\footnote{The idea of the stability threshold $\d(L)$, with a slightly different definition, was suggested to the second author by R.~Berman~\cite{BermComm}.} of $L$ (in the literature it is now also commonly referred to as the $\delta$\emph{-invariant}).
 It can also be defined for $\Q$-line bundles $L$ by $\d(L):=r\d(rL)$ for any $r\ge1$ such that $rL$ is a line bundle; see Remark~\ref{R104}.

-The following result, which verifies Conjecture~0.4 and strengthens Theorem~0.3 of~\cite{FO16}, relates the stability threshold to the $K$-stability of a $\Q$-Fano variety: \begin{thmB} Let $X$ be a $\Q$-Fano variety. \begin{itemize} \item[(i)] $X$ is K-semistable iff $\d(-K_X)\ge 1$; \item[(ii)] $X$ is uniformly K-stable iff $\d(-K_X)>1$. \end{itemize} \end{thmB} The notion of uniform K-stability was introduced in~\cite{BHJ1,Der16}.
-As a special case of the Yau-Tian-Donaldson conjecture, it was proved in~\cite{BBJ15} that a smooth Fano manifold $X$ without nontrivial vector fields is uniformly $K$-stable iff $X$ admits a K\"ahler-Einstein metric; see~\cite{CDS15,Tian15} for the general case.
-For a general ample line bundle $L$ on a smooth complex projective variety, the stability threshold $\d(L)$ can be characterized in terms of the existence of certain \emph{twisted K\"ahler-Einstein metrics}, see~\cite{BBJ17}.\footnote{However, $\d(L)$ is not expected to be directly related to the $K$-stability of the pair $(X,L)$.}
+The following result, which verifies Conjecture~0.4 and strengthens Theorem~0.3 of~\cite{FO16}, relates the stability threshold to the $K$-stability of a $\Q$-Fano variety: \begin{thmB} Let $X$ be a $\Q$-Fano variety. \begin{itemize} \item[(i)] $X$ is K-semistable iff $\d(-K_X)\ge 1$; \item[(ii)] $X$ is uniformly K-stable iff $\d(-K_X)>1$. \end{itemize} \end{thmB} More precisely, the reverse implications are due to Fujita and Odaka~\cite{FO16}; what is new are the direct implications.

+The notion of uniform K-stability was introduced in~\cite{BHJ1,Der16}.
+As a special case of the Yau--Tian--Donaldson conjecture, it was proved in~\cite{BBJ15} that a Fano manifold $X$ without nontrivial vector fields is uniformly $K$-stable iff $X$ admits a K\"ahler-Einstein metric.
+The latter equivalence was extended to (possibly) singular $\Q$-Fano varieties without nontrivial vector field in~\cite{LTW19}, and general singular $\Q$-Fano varieties in~\cite{Li19}.
+The result in~\cite{Li19} says that a $\Q$-Fano variety admits a K\"ahler--Einstein metric iff $X$ is uniformly K-polystable.
+For smooth $X$, this result was proved earlier (using different methods, and with uniform K-polystability replaced by K-polystability) in~\cite{CDS15,Tian15}.

+For a general ample line bundle $L$ on a smooth complex projective variety, the stability threshold $\d(L)$ detects \emph{Ding stability} in the sense of~\cite{nakstab} and has the following analytic interpretation.\footnote{However, $\d(L)$ is not expected to be directly related to the $K$-stability of the pair $(X,L)$.} Let $\b(L)$ be the greatest Ricci lower bound, \ie the supremum of all $\b>0$ such that there exists a K\"ahler form $\omega\in c_1(L)$ with $\Ric\omega\ge\beta\omega$, see~\cite{Tian92,Rub08,Rub09,Sze11}.
+Then $\b(L)=\min\{\d(L),s(L)\}$, where $s(L)=\sup\{s\in\R\mid -K_X-sL\ \text{nef}\}$ is the nef threshold if $L$, see~\cite[Theorem~D]{BBJ18} and also~\cite[Appendix]{CRZ18}.

 Theorems~A and~B imply that if $X$ is a $\Q$-Fano variety and $\a(-K_X)\ge\frac{n}{n+1}$ (resp.\ $>\frac{n}{n+1})$, then $X$ is K-semistable (resp.\ uniformly K-stable), thus recovering results in~\cite{OSa,BHJ1,Der16,FO16}, that can be viewed as algebraic versions of Tian's theorem in~\cite{Tian97}.
 See also~\cite{Fujitaalpha} for the case $\a(-K_X)=\frac{n}{n+1}$, and~\cite{Der15} for more general polarizations.